-Nicotine gum is used to help ween off smoking cigarettes, and should not be used if you have never used nicotine products/cigarettes before.
-Below are some comments from my patients who have used nicotine gum to ween off smoking.
+Nicotine gum is used to help wean off smoking cigarettes and should not be used if you have never used nicotine products/cigarettes before.
+Below are some comments from my patients who have used nicotine gum to wean off smoking.

 In my dental chair;